-In workers compensation there are many complex terms and abbreviations you should learn.
-Learning these will allow you to more effectively communicate with your claims adjuster, doctors, and most importantly, lawyer.
+In workers’ compensation, there are many complex terms and abbreviations you should learn.
+Learning these will allow you to communicate more effectively with your claims adjuster, doctors, and most importantly, lawyers.

-In this blog we explain these common terms.
-In no way is this meant to be a comprehensive lesson on all of abbreviations.
+In this blog, we explain these common terms.
+In no way is this meant to be a comprehensive lesson on all of the abbreviations.
 However, after you have read through this blog you will have a good grasp of the terms used in the workers’ compensation system.

-California workers compensation law is complicated, and a lawyer can help process your specific situation and answer your questions.
-Contact our office to discuss your workers’ compensation case today.
+California workers’ compensation law is complicated, and a lawyer can help process your specific situation and answer your questions.
+Contact our office to discuss decoding workers compensation case today.

 AOE/COE – Arising Out of Employment in the Course Of Employment.
 In order for an injury to be covered by workers’ comp, the injury must arise out of the employment and in the course of employment.
 Simply, the injury must be caused by performing their job duties while the worker is working.
 For example, an injury is AOE/COE where a warehouse worker injures their back while they are lifting a heavy box from a pallet.
 It could also include the same person cutting their finger while serving a slice of cake at a work party for a co-worker’s birthday.

 TD – Temporary Disability.
-Temporary disability benefits is money issued to the injured worker if the work injury prevents the person from working.
-Usually the injured worker is also receiving treatment at this time to try and get better.
+Temporary disability benefits are money issued to the injured worker if the work injury prevents the person from working.
+Usually, the injured worker is also receiving treatment at this time to try and get better.
 Hence the condition is considered temporary while receiving these payments.
 It is meant to be a wage replacement, but only 2/3 of a wage replacement.

 QME – Qualified Medical Evaluator.
-The physician who evaluates to see if there is permanent impairment and decides other medical legal issues is a Qualified Medical Evaluator.
+The physician who evaluates to see if there is permanent impairment and decides on other medical-legal issues is a Qualified Medical Evaluator.
 The QME is like the Doctor-Judge of the case.
 If you have one of these to go to, this is an appointment that you should not miss!